Nerdio Manager Installation Guide

 7. Select the URL in the confirmation message.
 Alternatively, return to the open tab in the browser and refresh the page.
 You are now ready for the next phase of the installation process.

-Configure Nerdio Manager Settings
+Configure Nerdio Manager settings

 Nerdio Manager is now installed.
 The next step is to configure various application settings.